 Provided construction administration services, including reviewing submittals and performance test reports, inspecting below-grade waterproofing and roofing, observing a mockup of above-grade wall systems, and observing construction to compare with the design intent

-We are scheduled to revisit the building in two years after the project’s substantial completion to a perform post-occupancy survey and evaluate the enclosure’s performance.
+We also visited the building two years after the project’s substantial completion to a perform post-occupancy survey and evaluate the enclosure’s performance.